smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ```
 !@

-### Getting Data
+### Getting Module Data
-Seat location does not affect the ability to obtain information about a module.
-However, to set module data, seat location is taken into account.
-Once you know you have permission to use the remote control feature and you have the moudleID(s), you can retrieve the data for any module.
+Seat location does not affect the ability to get data from a module.
+However, to set module data, seat location will be taken into account.
+Once you know you have permission to use the remote control feature and you have the `moduleID`(s) (when connected to 6.0+ systems), you can retrieve the data for any module.
 The following code is an example of how to get data from a radio module.
 The example also subscribes to updates to radio data, which will be discussed later on in this guide.

+When connected to < 6.0 head units, there can only be one module for each module type (e.g. there can only be one climate module, light module, radio module, etc.), so you will not need to pass a module ID.

 @![iOS]
 ##### Objective-C
-###### Pre Core v6.0
+###### Pre-Core v6.0
 ```objc
 SDLGetInteriorVehicleData *getInteriorVehicleData = [[SDLGetInteriorVehicleData alloc] initAndSubscribeToModuleType:SDLModuleTypeRadio];
 [self.sdlManager sendRequest:getInteriorVehicleData withResponseHandler:^(__kindof SDLRPCRequest * _Nullable request, __kindof SDLRPCResponse * _Nullable response, NSError * _Nullable error) {